 As we dug deeper, we learned that Amsterdam’s coffee history goes back centuries to the days when the Dutch East India Company brought coffee to the Netherlands straight from Indonesia.
-In light of this trading history, it’s no surprise that Amsterdam has a coffee culture that rivals European cities like Hamburg, Bucharest, Budapest and Stockholm.
+In light of this trading history, it’s no surprise that Amsterdam has a coffee culture that rivals European cities like Hamburg, Bucharest, Budapest, Lisbon and Stockholm.

 Amsterdammers have embraced third wave coffee culture with a vengeance.
 Dutch baristas rival peers in Australia with their modern brewing techniques and latte art skills.
 In fact, we met several baristas in Amsterdam who previously lived in Australia at some point in their lives.
 It really is a small world after all – at least when it comes to specialty coffee.

 Amsterdam Cafe Guide

 We drank a lot of coffee in seven days during our seventh visit to Amsterdam.
 Not only did we frequent multiple cafes every day, but we also drank coffee during leisurely Amsterdam brunches at spots like Dignita, The Breakfast Club and Little Collins.

 Keeping with the ‘seven’ theme, we’ve narrowed our favorite specialty coffee shops down to the following seven Amsterdam cafes: